Gaurav-Walia/Kickstarter/README.md

 ## The Stack

 ### Backend
 This application is written in React.js because of the large package ecosystem, and the large developer community.
-The version of Node used is 16.x.
+The version of React used is 16.x.
 There is no build process for our server.
 Express.js is used to serve both content

 ### Prerequisites
 To develop, you need the following packages: